Create and run SQL Server Agent jobs on Linux

 - SQL Server Management Studio for optional SSMS steps.

-To use SQL Server Agent on Linux, you must first install the mssql-server-agent package on a machine that already has SQL Server 2017 installed.
+To use SQL Server Agent on Linux, you must first enable SQL Server Agent on a machine that already has SQL Server 2017 installed.

 Restart SQL Server with the following command: